 Annual graduate event

-This is an opportunity for celebration and networking across the APS.
+Usually held in March, this is an opportunity for celebration and networking across the APS.
 Both commencing and completing Indigenous graduates are encouraged to participate in this event.

 Further details, including key dates, will be provided to employing agencies following the offers process.

 The Commission delivers a robust and culturally safe merit selection process, utilising contemporary research based methodology.
 The objective of the process is to determine the suitability of candidates for a graduate role in the Australian Public Service.
 The capabilities and characteristics to be assessed have been developed with reference to the APS Work Level Standards at the APS3 and APS4 classification, the APS Framework for High Potential and central factors common across agency graduate development programs.